-The salaries and benefits expenditures for the quarter ended March 31, 2020 was increased by \$49,000 from the same period in 2019, mainly due to increased number of staff as a result of the addition in the third quarter of 2019 of the Ecuadorian subsidiaries which hold the Pijilí and Santiago projects.
-Professional and consulting fees were decreased by \$140,000 from the same period in 2020 as recruitment fees were paid in 2019 in order to expedite the building of its team, as well as higher legal and tax advisory services for the BMEx transaction and other initiatives in the first quarter of 2019.
-Other expenses were marginally down by \$31,000 from the same period in 2019, reflecting the reduction of travel and other activities following government-imposed social distancing constraints in the second half of March 2020.
-Share-based compensation was \$194,000 higher in the quarter ended March 31, 2020 compared with the same period in 2019, reflecting the increased staff number and the grant of stock options and RSUs in 2019.
-In the quarter ended March 31, 2020, the Corporation recorded impairment charge of \$162,000 against its investment in BMEx, following unsuccessful attempts by BMEx to obtain a listing on the Australian Stock Exchange ("ASX") and to obtain the necessary financing required for its operations.
-No impairment in investment was made in the corresponding quarter in 2019.
+Employee benefits expenditures for the quarter ended June 30, 2020 was increased by \$31,000 from the same period in 2019, and by \$80,000 for the six months ended June 30, 2020 from the same period in 2019.
+This is mainly due to increased number of corporate staff as well as the addition in the third quarter of 2019 of the Ecuadorian subsidiaries which hold the Pijilí and Santiago projects.
+Professional and consulting fees for the quarter ended June 30, 2020 were decreased by \$82,000 from the same period in 2019, and those of the six months ended June 30, 2010 were decreased by \$222,000 for the same period in 2019.
+This was due to recruitment fees were paid in 2019 in order to expedite the building of its team, as well as higher legal and tax advisory services for the BMEx transaction and other initiatives in the first quarter of 2019.
+Other expenses were marginally down by \$19,000 for the three months ended June 30, 2020 from the same period in 2019, and \$50,000 for the six months ended June 30, 2020, reflecting the reduction of travel and other activities following government-imposed social distancing constraints from the second half of March 2020.
+Share-based compensation was \$247,000 higher in the quarter ended June 30, 2020 compared with the same period in 2019, and \$441,000 for the six months ended June 30, 2020, reflecting the increased staff number and the grant of stock options and RSUs in 2019.
+In the quarter ended June 30, 2019, the Corporation recorded impairment charge of \$279,000 against its Irish properties while no impairment to its exploration and evaluation assets was experienced in the same period in 2020.
+In the six months ended June 30, 2020, the Corporation charged an amount of \$162,000 for impairment of the BMEx investment.

-The Corporation recorded a foreign exchange loss of \$428,000 for the quarter ended March 31, 2020 compared with a loss of \$307,000 in the same period in 2019, due to the relative movement of the Canadian dollar against the United States dollar during the quarters ended March 31, 2020 and 2019.
-Following the signing of the South32 Agreement, the completion of the Pijilí and Santiago earn-in and the progressing of El Domo toward pre-feasibility studies and engineering work, all of the Corporation's project expenditures going forward will be substantially denominated in United States dollars.
+The Corporation recorded a foreign exchange gain of \$110,000 for the quarter ended June 30, 2020 compared with a loss of \$510,000 in the same period in 2019, due to the relative movement of the Canadian dollar against the United States dollar during the quarters ended June 30, 2020 and 2019.
+Following the signing of the South32 Agreement, the completion of the Pijilí and Santiago earn-in and the progressing of El Domo toward pre-feasibility studies and engineering work, all of the Corporation's project expenditures going forward will be substantially denominated in United States dollars and the Corporation is managing its treasury functions in the United States dollar.
 The Corporation determined that the Corporation's functional currency will be changed to the United States dollars as of January 1, 2020.
 Its presentation currency was also changed to the United States dollar as of the same date.

-In the quarter ended March 31, 2020, Canstar completed a financing in which the Corporation did not participate, resulting in a 3.4% reduction of its ownership in Canstar.
-The Corporation's share of loss in associate in the first quarter of 2020 was \$13,000 lower than that of the same period in 2019, and the gain on dilution of investment in Canstar was \$7,000 for the quarter ended March 31, 2020.
+In the six months ended June 30, 2020, Canstar completed a financing in which the Corporation did not participate, resulting in a 3.4% reduction of its ownership in Canstar.
+The Corporation's share of loss in associate in the second quarter of 2020 was \$119,000 lower than that of the same period in 2019, and the gain on dilution of investment in Canstar was \$7,000 for the six months ended June 30, 2020.